codeguy/php-the-right-way/_posts/06-02-01-Basic-Concept.md

 class MysqlAdapter {}
 {% endhighlight %}

-Now we are giving the `Database` class it's dependency rather than it creating it itself.
+Now we are giving the `Database` class its dependency rather than it creating it itself.
 We could even create a method that would accept an argument of the dependency and set it that way, or if the `$adapter` property was `public` we could set it directly.